bevuta/pepa/doc/installation.md

 ### Schema Import

 After starting PostgreSQL, you have to import the database schema.
-If the postgres-user is called `pepa`, you can run the following:
+If the postgres user is called `pepa`, you can run the following:

-    lein pepa schema | psql -U pepa pepa
+    lein run -m pepa.tasks schema | psql -U pepa pepa

 ### Generating Javascript